 The Fund monitors the foreign exchange risk through the internal hedge limit on the accounting foreign currency position.
 Maximum losses from adverse exchange rate movements are calculated using an internal value-at-risk model.
 In addition, the Fund uses the regulatory model and its methodological notes to measure these maximum expected losses.
-(The methodology of the internal model is detailed in the Fund's Internal Manual).

-The results of the regulatory and internal value-at-risk model (at 99 percent confidence and with a 10-day settlement period) are shown below.
+The results of the regulatory and internal value-at-risk model (at 99 percent confidence and with a 10-day settlement period) are shown below:

-In thousands of Soles 03.31.2021 12.31 .2021
+In thousands of Soles June June 2021 December 2021

-Internal Model 1,904 0.06% 2,849 0.01%
+Internal Model 1,100 0.03% 2,849 0.01%

-Global Position 3,286 0.10% 7,308 0.22%
+Global Position 10,697 0.31% 7,308 0.22%

-() On June 1, 2018, the Regulation for Market Risk Management, approved by SBS Resolution No. 4906-2017, which amended the Accounting Manual with respect to Annex 9 "Affected Positions at Risk", replacing it with new Annex 9 "Results of Market Risk Measurement Models".
+() On June 1, 2018, the Regulation for Market Risk Management, approved by SBS Resolution No. 4906-2017, which amended the Accounting Manual with respect to Annex 9: "Affected Positions at Risk", came into force.
+Exchange, replacing it with new Annex 9 "Results of Market Risk Measurement Models".